Entkenntnis/htw/README.md

 Note: Depending on the system, installing `sqlite3` can be a bit tricky.
 If you see any `node-gyp` errors, see https://github.com/Entkenntnis/htw/issues/671

-**Important**: Copy `secrets.placeholder.js` and rename it to `secrets.js`.

 Now all prerequisites are fulfilled.
-You can start the server with `npm start` and have a working server on `localhost:3000`.
-To develop, you can also use `npm run dev` to automatically update the source code.
+Start the dev server with `npm run dev` and have a local version of Hack The Web on `localhost:3000`.
+The code will automatically update on changes.
+Use `demo` / `htw123` to login or create a new user with the name `editor` to gain access to all admin features.

 ### Step 2: Enter answers